Maui United Way Inc

 Overview

-Founded as the United Way serving Maui County, Maui United Way Inc (EIN: 99-0086524) is a Philanthropy, Voluntarism and Grantmaking Foundation that distributed $452,996 in grants across 39 awards in 2022 through its regular programs.
-Following the August 2023 Maui wildfires, the organization significantly expanded its operations, allocating over $12.9 million in wildfire relief funds, including $7.8 million in direct emergency financial assistance to nearly 8,000 survivors and $5.1 million in grants to nonprofits.
-The organization's mission is to "bridge resources to enrich and empower our County of Maui community" through three impact areas: Education, Income (sustainability), and Health.
-Under new CEO Jeeyun Lee (appointed 2025), Maui United Way emphasizes community-led solutions and cross-sector partnerships.
-The organization holds a Four-Star rating (91%) from Charity Navigator and Platinum status from GuideStar, demonstrating strong governance and financial accountability.
+Founded as the United Way serving Maui County, Maui United Way Inc (EIN: 99-0086524) is a Philanthropy, Voluntarism and Grantmaking Foundation.
+Following the August 2023 Maui wildfires, the organisation significantly expanded its operations, allocating over $12.9 million in wildfire relief funds, including $7.8 million in direct emergency financial assistance to nearly 8,000 survivors and $5.1 million in grants to nonprofits.
+The organisation's mission is to "bridge resources to enrich and empower our County of Maui community" through three impact areas: Education, Income (sustainability), and Health.
+Under CEO Jeeyun Lee (appointed 2025), Maui United Way emphasises community-led solutions and cross-sector partnerships.
+The organisation holds a Four-Star rating (91%) from Charity Navigator and Platinum status from GuideStar, demonstrating strong governance and financial accountability.

 Funding Priorities